wayfair-archive/jaeger-swift/README.md

   }
 }
 ```
-In the sinppet shown above, we use the pre-built `JaegerCoreDataClient` which implements the `Agent` protocol and `JSONSender`, which, implements the `SpanSender` protocol.
+In the sinppet shown above, we use the pre-built `JaegerCoreDataClient` which implements the `Agent` protocol and `JaegerJSONSender`, which, implements the `SpanSender` protocol.
 The sender accepts an array of type `SpanConvertible` which is a customizable representation of a span.
 Now, if you need to implement a strategy to report to a different collector like Zipkin, you can implement the `SpanConvertible` protocol to convert a `Span` into the appropriate format accepted by Zipkin.
 If you need a reference, we have done the same with `JaegerSpan`.
 The `Agent` and `SpanSender` being protocols are also customizable.
 If you need more information on this topic, you can refer our [API Documentation]().

 Now if you need to create a simple root span, you can just do this.
 ```swift